herrenfal/herrenfal/README.md

-# Hello there its enfal ✨
+# Hello there its enfal! ✨

 - 🧠 I'm an eager Computer Engineering student based in Istanbul, currently focusing on improving my English skills.
 - 🌱 I have been learning to build beneficial projects by using JavaScript, CSS and Sass.